Willow Bend Center

 How does Willow Bend Center spend its money?

 Willow Bend Center directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Willow Bend Center tax-deductible?